 Part 2: Preservation Strategies to Strengthen Workforce Communities

 Preserving the affordability and availability of homes for ownership is critical to providing housing options for working families.
-This session will explore strategies to preserve the existing affordable housing stock to ensure continued access to stable housing for low- and moderate-income households.
+This session explored strategies to preserve the existing affordable housing stock to ensure continued access to stable housing for low- and moderate-income households.

-Join us to discuss partnerships and innovative solutions to increase and preserve housing affordability.
-Topics will include:
+The session focused on partnerships and innovative solutions to increase and preserve housing affordability.
+Topics included: